 “Live Well to Learn Well came with a lot of helpful advice to help plan out a proper healthy lifestyle.
 I am actually impressed with the knowledge I gained from it.
 I was also provided with lots of useful resources and support for mental health.
 The discussion posts not only introduced me to how to navigate through Canvas, but gave me insight into the welcoming community at UBC.” – Raiaan Khan, participant

 “The best part of my experience was helping new students adjust to the university atmosphere.
-Stepping in (or logging on) to your first class at university can be challenging, but starting off with confidence and familiarity with UBC’s academic expectations can really help you take advantage of everything the university has to offer.” – Meghan Little, facilitator (Reading and Writing at University)
+Stepping in to your first class at university can be challenging, but starting off with confidence and familiarity with UBC’s academic expectations can really help you take advantage of everything the university has to offer.” – Meghan Little, course facilitator (Reading and Writing at University)

 “You can learn the soft and hard skills that are needed to thrive at UBC, while doing it at your own pace and without any pressure.
 You can also interact with upper-year students to hear about their stories and experiences at UBC.
 This is exactly the kind of program I would’ve appreciated participating in before starting my first year at UBC!” – Atoosa Mahmoudian, course facilitator (Readiness for University Mathematics)